aliakakis/react-templates-components/README.md

 ## v2.1.1 Release Information

 - Added 'useFragment' prop for all components, in case you do not want that extra HTML element added to the DOM.

-**Please not that in case you set 'useFragment' to true the 'tag' and/or 'className' props will not have any effect on the component.
+**Please note that in case you set 'useFragment' to true the 'tag' and/or 'className' props will not have any effect on the component.
 Therefore if you have styled the HTML element used in the 'tag' prop, you will get weird styling results.**

 ## v2.0.0 Important information

 When I started building this library I used JavaScript.
 However, I am the first to admit that TypeScript is starting to grow in me.
-This update bring the following changes:
+This update brings the following changes:

 - TypeScript re-write
 - Functional components in order to be ready for the class based deprecation React will eventually bring upon us